suluknumoh/TranslateCS2/TranslateCS2/Assets/README.md

         - try to preselect at least 'mods_subscribed' folder
     - import
         - 'old' exported JSON-files will be read/imported as expected (backward-compatibility)
-- ability to add entries
+- ability to add/remove custom entries
     - to add translations for known keys used by mods
 - lots of work to do